 - muscle ache

 How can you avoid catching yellow fever?

 Vaccination is the only way to get full protection against yellow fever.
-It comprises a single vaccination in the upper arm and protects you for at least 10 years.
+It comprises a single vaccination in the upper arm and gives you lifelong protection.
 However, the protection does not start until 10 days after your receive the vaccination.
 Children can also be given the vaccination.
 However, it is not recommended for very young children (younger than nine months) or for pregnant women.
 The yellow fever vaccination is compulsory in some countries for travellers arriving via a region in which the disease is endemic.
 Our Travel Clinics can give you more information about this.